 I know guys, pie crust can be tricky.
 If you add too much moisture you’ve got a sticky mess on your hands, literally.
 If you overwork the dough, you have a thick and chewy homogenized crust with blah flavor and none of that flaky textured crust.
 It’s a delicate process that takes some getting used to.
 After spending 3 very long days in a commercial kitchen during a pie baking frenzy last year, I feel like I know at least the first thing about pie dough.
 And, the first thing is a really big thing in pie dough assembly.
 All right stop, collaborate and listen….you want to keep the dough cold, ice cold.

 I like to use vodka in my pie crusts because it offers a flakier and crispier crust.
-The vodka evaporates more than water during the baking process, removing more moisture and creating a lighter crust.
+The vodka evaporates more than water during the baking process, removing more moisture and creating a lighter crust. *If you aren’t into the idea of vodka, a good alternative is apple cider vinegar, it has the same effect as the vodka.
+Don’t worry, once you bake it you can’t taste the vinegar or the vodka.

 Thin layers of fat (butter) flour and water will make for that flaky crust we all desire.
 Keeping the butter cold will keep it from blending into the flour too much and becoming too cohesive.
-When cutting in the butter, clumps are where it’s at.
+When cutting in the butter, the clumps are where it’s at!
 Those lovely lady lumps will give your crust character and dimension.
 DO NOT, I repeat DO NOT over mix your pie dough.
 You want it to look mealy, with dime sized clumps of butter, not smooth and even.
 There should even be some dry bits of flour up in there, they will be absorbed when you form the dough disks.
 The dough should just come together when you grab a fistful.

 If you find yourself baking a pie in a warm environment, the butter is beginning to melt and the dough starts sticking to the counter, this is the danger zone.
 However, if there is a problem, Yo, you can solve it.
 Just put the floppy dough on a baking sheet and stick it in the freezer for a couple of minutes.
 This will help revive your pie dough from a hot mess back into a pliable dough you can work with.